TOAST-DOCS/Quickstarts/en/cost-management.md

 > You can view a detailed breakdown of the services used by your `MyORG` organization.

 1. From the top menu of the NHN Cloud console, select the organization`(MyORG`), project`(MyPRJ`), and `Korea (Pyeongchon) region`that you want to use for your lab.
-1. Click `MyORG`in the top menu of the NHN Cloud console.
+1. Click `MyORG` in the top menu of the NHN Cloud console.
 2. Click the **Usage** tab at the top of the `MyORG` organization screen.
 3. On the **Services** tab, view the organization-wide final amount for your organization, and click `MyPRJ`under Organization to view the detailed project usage amounts.
 4. Click each resource item to see a detailed breakdown of the amount spent.

 ### Step 2.
 Manage your organization's budget

-> You can add budget information for `your MyORG` organization and set it up to receive notifications when you go over budget.
+> You can add budget information for the `MyORG` organization and set it up to receive notifications when you go over budget.

 1. Click `MyORG` on the **Organizations** tab located at the top of the NHN Cloud console.
 2. Click the **Manage budget** tab at the top of the `MyORG` organization screen.
 3. **+ Add budget**.
-4. In the **Add budget** window, enter the information below, and then click **Done adding budget**.
+4. In the **Add Budget** window, enter the information below, and then click **Add Budget Complete**.
     * Budget information
         * Name: `MyBudget`
         * Budget: `Amount`, `10000`